raspberrypi/pico-sdk/README.md

-See [Getting Started with the Raspberry Pi Pico](https://rptl.io/pico-get-started) for information on how to setup your hardware, IDE/environment and for how to build and debug software for the Raspberry Pi Pico and other RP2040 based devices.
+See [Getting Started with the Raspberry Pi Pico](https://rptl.io/pico-get-started) for information on how to setup your hardware, IDE/environment and for how to build and debug software for the Raspberry Pi Pico and other RP2040-based devices.

-See [Pico C/C++ SDK](https://rptl.io/pico-c-sdk) to learn more about programming using the Pico SDK, exploring more advanced features, and complete PDF based API documentation.
+See [Pico C/C++ SDK](https://rptl.io/pico-c-sdk) to learn more about programming using the Pico SDK, exploring more advanced features, and complete PDF-based API documentation.

-See [Online Pico SDK API docs](https://rptl.io/pico-doxygen) for HTML based API documentation.
+See [Online Pico SDK API docs](https://rptl.io/pico-doxygen) for HTML-based API documentation.

 # Example code